MadsAlbertsen/multi-metagenome/docs/step10.md

 It's not just repeats that can be identified in this way.
 Short contigs can by chance (or extreme GC content) have a coverage that is significant different from the rest of the genome and therefore not included in the initial coverage defined bin.
 These can normally be picked up in through tracking of PE reads.

 ##Generating PE connections
 The only file needed is a [SAM file](http://samtools.sourceforge.net/) of the read mappings to the assembled scaffolds, which is produced by most read mapping tools.
 The SAM file contains all information of the allignment of each specific read to the assembled scaffolds.
 Note that the script is very simple in it's approach to identifying PE reads.
-It assumes a read naming structure of `read1_1` `read1_2` which is the default structure of the raw Illumina reads.
+It assumes a read naming structure of `read1_1` and `read1_2` which is the default structure of the raw Illumina reads.
 A full readname of a Illumina PE read pair can be seen below, note that the readname prior to the underscore is identical between the two reads.

 {% highlight text%}
 HWI-ST1040:48:c06lnacxx:2:1101:7493:111092_1:N:0:CAGATC